Theo Lucas

-Theo Lucas (Θέο Λούκας) is a Cypriot singer, songwriter, vocal producer, performer, dancer and pianist based in London.
+Theo Lucas (Θέο Λούκας) is a British-Cypriot singer, songwriter, vocal producer, performer, dancer and pianist based in London.
 He released his debut single "Rolling Stone" in 2020, pursuing a solo career after being a songwriter.
 The track quickly amassed over 123,000 streams and received support from radio stations, including Track of The Week on Riverside Radio and other radio stations spanning London to Cyprus to America.
 "Rolling Stone" was co-written with UK songwriter Penny Foster, co-writer of Lana Del Rey's National Anthem and Say You Do by Sigala.

 Early life and education

 Theo Lucas was born in the coastal city of Paphos, Cyprus.
 He began vocal, piano, music theory and dance lessons at the age of seven.
 Lucas then went on to study songwriting and vocals and graduate from the Academy of Contemporary Music in the UK.

 Music career

 Lucas released his debut single, "Rolling Stone", in 2020, which received over 123,000 streams on Spotify.
 He collaborated with songwriter Penny Foster (Lana Del Rey, Sigala) and producer Patch Boshell (Oritsé Williams, Cian Ducrot) for the track.

 In 2024, Lucas gained recognition for his collaboration with DJ Thaylo on the dance track Not Over, released under the German label Guesstimate.
 This was followed by "Sunset Martinis", created alongside producer Lorenzo Cosi, which was described by Amelia Vandergast from AnR Factory as the "hedonistically hot EDM anthem of the summer".

 Lucas has performed live across London and Brighton, including the opening of Battersea Power Station, Pride in London, Platinum Jubilee of Elizabeth II celebrations and High Commission of Cyprus, London.
 He also represented Cyprus during Commonwealth Day at Westminster Abbey.

 In summer 2024 he performed as a guest at Martha D Lewis and Eve Polycarpou gig at Theatro Technis in the heart of London Borough of Camden.
 At the same gig, he performed a duet with Peter Polycarpou.
 He was also one of the opening acts at the CyWine Festival in North London alongside Eleftheria Eleftheriou and Junior Andre, son of Peter Andre.
 In 2025, Theo Lucas was one of the headliners at Cyprus Pride, performing in front of a large crowd and representing LGBT+ visibility through his music and performance.
+In 2026, Lucas performed at Europe House in London as part of Pride, organised by the European Union Delegation to the United Kingdom in collaboration with the Embassy of Mexico.